Canadian Bugs

 Xograph

 The Xograph, made by Rolph Brown, Toronto in the early 1920s.
-The earlier bugs had a narrow base like a Vibroplex Blue Racer, then the later bugs had wider (3.5") bases.
+The Xograph base measured 2 7/8" wide, a little wider than a Vibroplex Blue Racer.

 Wilcox Bugs